 How is it attached to the adjacent teeth?

-The adjacent teeth are prepared down by about a millimetre, and a custom-made piece, like a crown, is constructed to slide over each prepared-down tooth.
+The adjacent teeth are smoothed down by about a millimetre, and a custom-made piece, like a crown, is constructed to slide over each smoothed-down tooth.
 Along with the false tooth or teeth in between, the whole bridge is one solid piece.

 What material is bridgework made out of?

 While bridgework can be made of cast gold or titanium or other metal, most bridgework today is custom porcelain with a precious metal framework underneath (for strength).
 This gives us the best combination of strength and looks.
-There are all-ceramic (metal-free) bridge options, but they are not as strong as porcelain on metal and are only suitable in specific cases.
+There are all-ceramic (metal-free) bridge options, but they only suitable in some cases.

 What is the procedure?

 The first visit is not unlike a longer filling appointment.
-The teeth are prepared down and a very accurate model of the area is taken with a rubber-like material.
+The teeth are smoothed down and a very accurate model of the area is taken with a rubber-like material, or a digital image of them is captured with the intraoral optical scanner.
 Temporary plastic covers are made to protect the prepared teeth for the week or two while the laboratory constructs the bridgework.